Language revitalization: Ainu

+On 12 July 2020, the Japanese government opened the National Ainu Museum in Shiraoi, Hokkaido.
+It forms one of three institutions named Upopoy (which means 'singing in a large group' in the Ainu language) alongside the National Ainu Park and a memorial site on high ground on the east side of Lake Poroto (ポロト湖) where Ainu services are held.
+Its director, Masahiro Nomoto, says that "One of our main objectives is to preserve and revive the language, as this is one of the most threatened elements of Ainu culture".

+Announcements on some bus routes in Hokkaido can since be heard in Ainu, efforts are being undertaken to archive Ainu speech recordings by the Agency for Cultural Affairs, and there is a popular educational YouTube channel which teaches conversational Ainu.

 Manchu

 In China, the Manchu language is one of the most endangered languages, with speakers only in three small areas of Manchuria remaining.
 Some enthusiasts are trying to revive the language of their ancestors using available dictionaries and textbooks, and even occasional visits to Qapqal Xibe Autonomous County in Xinjiang, where the related Xibe language is still spoken natively.

 Spanish

-In the Philippines, a local variety of Spanish that was primarily based on Mexican Spanish was the lingua franca of the country since Spanish colonization in 1565 and was an official language alongside Filipino (standardized Tagalog) and English until 1987, following a ratification of a new constitution, where it was re-designated as a voluntary language.
+In the Philippines, a local variety of Spanish that was primarily based on Mexican Spanish was the lingua franca of the country since Spanish colonization in 1565 and was an official language alongside Filipino (standardized Tagalog) and English until 1987, following the ratification of a new constitution, where it was re-designated as a voluntary language.

 As a result of its loss as an official language and years of marginalization at the official level during and after American colonization, the use of Spanish amongst the overall populace decreased dramatically and became moribund, with the remaining native speakers left being mostly elderly people.

 The language has seen a gradual revival, however, due to official promotion under the administration of former President Gloria Macapagal Arroyo.
-Most notably, Resolution No. 2006-028 reinstated Spanish as a mandatory subject in secondary schools and universities.
+Schools were encouraged to offer Spanish, French, and Japanese as foreign language electives.
 Results were immediate as the job demand for Spanish speakers had increased since 2008.
 As of 2010, the Instituto Cervantes in Manila reported the number of Spanish-speakers in the country with native or non-native knowledge at approximately 3 million, the figure albeit including those who speak the Spanish-based creole Chavacano.

 Complementing government efforts is a notable surge of exposure through the mainstream media and, more recently, music-streaming services.